Police Academy (ACT 120) | Lackawanna College

 Cadets also participate in simulated weapons training, mental health first aid, child abuse and domestic violence protocol training, and a variety of other hands-on training types.
 This is in addition to the curriculum provided by the Municipal Police Officers Training.

-Act 180/In-Service Training
+ACT 180/In-Service Training

 All officers will be required to complete 12 hours of in-service training to maintain their ACT 120 certification.
 In-service training is offered at the Academy’s Scranton and Hazleton campuses as well as various locations through the commonwealth.